mgjslearn/AI-Stock-Market-Summary-Bot/README.md

-## Overview
+# Overview
 This project retrieves the latest financial news and real-time stock market data, then uses a Hugging Face large language model (LLM) to summarize trends, highlight market movers, and provide insights for investors.

-It’s an end-to-end AI-powered market intelligence tool:
+It is an AI-powered market intelligence tool with two versions:

+Initial prototype: A simple Python script (basic_stock_summarizer.py) that fetches news and stock data, sends it to the Hugging Face LLM, and prints a summary in the console.
+This version is minimal and has no user interface.

+Full app with UI: A Streamlit-based interactive web application (main.py) that provides a clean interface for users to input stock tickers, select date ranges, view news headlines and stock charts, and generate AI summaries on demand.

+Initial Prototype (basic_stock_summarizer.py)
-Fetch financial news from the News API
+Fetches financial news from News API using a fixed query.

-Retrieve stock data from Yahoo Finance
+Retrieves recent stock data for a fixed ticker using Yahoo Finance.

-Send both to a Hugging Face LLM
+Combines both inputs into a prompt and sends it to a Hugging Face LLM.

-Get a concise market summary in natural language
+Prints the AI-generated market summary in the console.

+No graphical or web interface, designed as a simple end-to-end proof of concept.

+Full Application with Interface (main.py)
+Built using Streamlit for a user-friendly, interactive dashboard.

+Sidebar inputs allow users to enter any stock ticker and date range.

+## Displays:

+Latest finance news headlines (clickable links).

+Interactive stock price charts.

+On-demand AI-generated market summaries using Hugging Face LLM.

+Includes loading spinners, caching for faster repeated queries, and error handling.

+Provides a polished, modern user experience suitable for local use or deployment.

-### Features
+## Features (Both Versions)
 📊 Real-time stock data from Yahoo Finance

 📰 Breaking financial news from News API

 🤖 AI-generated summaries via Hugging Face LLM

-🔄 Fully automated — one command runs everything end-to-end
+🔄 Automated pipeline combining data retrieval and AI summarization

-### How It Works
+## How It Works
 Data Collection

-get_finance_news() → Pulls top finance headlines using News API
+get_finance_news() pulls top finance headlines from News API.

-get_stock_data() → Retrieves real-time prices, percentage changes, and trends for selected tickers via Yahoo Finance
+get_stock_data() retrieves recent stock prices and trends from Yahoo Finance.

-LLM Integration
+## LLM Integration

-Combines news + stock data into a single text prompt
+Combines news and stock data into a prompt.

-Sends prompt to Meta LLaMA 3.1 8B Instruct model via Hugging Face Inference API
+Sends the prompt to the Meta LLaMA 3.1 8B Instruct model via Hugging Face Inference API.

-Output
+## Output

-The model returns a concise, human-readable market summary
+Returns a concise, human-readable market summary.

-### Requirements
+## Requirements
 Python 3.9+

 Hugging Face account with API token

 News API key

-Dependencies (install with pip install -r requirements.txt):
+## Dependencies (install with pip install -r requirements.txt):

-txt
+nginx
 Copy
 Edit
 huggingface_hub